UN launches probe into first international staff killed by unidentified strike in Rafah | Law-Order

 The United Nations has launched an investigation into an unidentified strike on a U.N. car in Rafah on Monday that killed its first international staff in Gaza since Oct.
 7, a spokesperson for the U.N.
 Secretary General said.

-The United Nations has launched an investigation into an unidentified strike on a U.N. car in Rafah on Monday that killed its first international staff in Gaza since Oct.
-7, a spokesperson for the U.N.
-Secretary General said.
-The staff member, a retired Indian Army officer named Waibhav Anil Kale, was working with the U.N.
+The staffer, a retired Indian Army officer named Waibhav Anil Kale, was working with the U.N.
 Department of Safety and Security and was on route to the European Hospital in Rafah along with a colleague, who was also injured in the attack.
+On Wednesday, India's foreign ministry said its diplomatic missions were "in touch with relevant authorities" on the investigation, and helping to bring home the remains.

 Israel has been moving deeper into Rafah in southern Gaza, where more than a million people had sought shelter, and its forces pounded the enclave's north on Tuesday in some of the fiercest attacks in months.
 Israel's international allies and aid groups have repeatedly warned against a ground incursion into Rafah, where many Palestinians fled, and Israel says four Hamas battalions are holed up.
 Israel says it must root out the remaining fighters.